Just the Two of Us (Grover Washington Jr. song)

 "Just the Two of Us" is a song written by Bill Withers, William Salter, and Ralph MacDonald, and recorded by Grover Washington Jr. with Withers on vocals.
-Elektra Records released it on Washington's album Winelight in October 1980 and as a single in February 1981.
+Elektra Records released it on Washington's album Winelight on October 24, 1980.
+It also released as a single in February 1981.
 The single peaked at number 2 on the Billboard Hot 100 in the week ending May 2, 1981.
 Songwriters Withers, Salter and MacDonald won the Grammy Award for Best R&B Song at the 24th Annual Grammy Awards.
 Washington was nominated for Song of the Year and Best Male Pop Vocal Performance but did not win.

 Background

 "Just the Two of Us" was written by Bill Withers, Ralph MacDonald and William Salter.
 MacDonald and Salter wrote the instrumental track and MacDonald contacted Withers, who wrote the lyrics.
-The song was included in Grover Washington Jr.'s jazz fusion album Winelight, released on October 24, 1980.
+The song features performances by Bill Withers on vocals, Grover Washington Jr. on saxophone, Richard Tee on electric piano, Steve Gadd on drums, Eric Gale on guitar, and Marcus Miller on bass guitar.